bnnyng/garden/content/lecture-notes/FleigGoldstein-CogPhil-WK12-20250408.md

 - Just as **genes** are the smallest unit of natural selection, **memes** are the smallest units of cultural selection.
 	- Memes do not need to contribute to the fitness of an organism, but is instead a parallel evolutionary process.
-- [[Humans are the niche constructors par excellence, after Kydd|Niche construction]] is when organisms and environment mutually affect each other’s features over evolutionary time.
+- [[Humans are the niche constructors par excellence, after Kydd (2008)|Niche construction]] is when organisms and environment mutually affect each other’s features over evolutionary time.
 The classic example is beavers building dams, which changes the **fitness landscape** by creating ponds they can fish in.